port-labs/port-docs/docs/single-sign-on/onelogin.md

 This is a step-by-step guide to configuring the integration between Port and Onelogin.

 :::info
-In order to complete the process you will need to contact us, the exact information we need to provide, as well as the information Port requires from you is listed in this doc.
+In order to complete the process you will need to contact Port to deliver and receive information, as detailed in the guide below.
 :::

 ## Port-Onelogin Integration Benefits ​

-- Connect to the Port application via a Onelogin app.
+- Connect to the Port application via a Onelogin app;
-- Your Onelogin roles will be synced with Port, automatically upon user sign-in.
+- Your Onelogin roles will be automatically synced with Port, upon user sign-in;
 - Set granular permissions on Port according to your Onelogin roles.

 ## How to configure the Onelogin app integration for Port​